Bangkok crossroads of the world

 Transportation issues in Thailand

 The main problems of a congested city like Bangkok are the noise, the accidents, the air pollution and the denaturalization of the landscape.
 Pollution is well known to cause many respiratory diseases and is the first consequence of global warming.
 Thus, we must promote public transport to reduce the number of drivers of private cars.
 This is very complicated knowing that the state gives help to buy a car and it is the cheapest means of transport for locals or tourists.
-For example, the Thai government has reacted with plans to build new infrastructure that will allow most residents to benefit from public transport to reduce the number of cars and reduce congestion.

 The strategy adopted by the Thai government